p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 ## Emacs on odd hardware & software

-Emacs has in essence less potential than Doom due to its comparatively hefty requirements (especially in its modern versions).
+Emacs has in essence less potential than Doom due to its comparatively hefty requirements (especially its modern versions).

 But that just forces us to take other approaches: